Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 When importing the statements mentioned above in the writeup, you will initially get errors that these imports cannot be resolved.
 In order to resolve this, copy in a sample test function with the '@Test' comment written above the function.
 Hover over this comment.
-It will give you an options along the lines of, "import junit 5 test suite."
+It will give you options along the lines of, "import junit 5 test suite."
 This will import what is necessary to resolve the errors.
 If you want to do it manually instead, "Right-click on the project folder and navigate to Build Path > Add Libraries > JUnit.
 Pick your version, 4 or 5 should work."